-A study considering histological finding from COVID-19 victim biopsies showed a 10-fold increase in the number of ACE-2 positive cells in the liver (predominantly in the form of activated hepatic stellar cells) in patients with preexisting alcohol use disorder compared to patients with normal liver function who died pre-pandemic[51].
+A study based on histological findings from COVID-19 victim biopsies showed a 10-fold increase in the number of ACE-2 positive cells in the liver (predominantly in the form of activated hepatic stellar cells) in patients with pre-existing alcohol use disorder compared to patients with normal liver function who died before the pandemic[51].
 As chronic alcohol abuse is related to chronic liver damage, these findings may have potential clinical implications.
-These are further supported by evidence of massive up-regulation of ACE2 (a 97-fold increase in a widespread parenchymal pattern) in cirrhotic liver and high-fat diet induced NASH[52].
-The significant ACE2 upregulation in liver cells was also observed in animal models with high-fat diet induced non-alcoholic steatohepatitis, with concomitant treatment with pioglitazone[24].
-Therefore, diabetic patients treated with PPARγ agonist and chronic liver impartment have a higher susceptibility to SARS-CoV-2 infection, and possibly with more severe consequences.
-There is also evidence that the levels of hepatokines is disturbed in patients with COVID-19, and these are associated with disease severity and outcomes[53].
+These are further supported by evidence of massive up-regulation of ACE2 (a 97-fold increase in a widespread parenchymal pattern) in cirrhotic liver and NASH induced by high-fat diet [52].
+The significant ACE2 upregulation in liver cells was also observed in animal models with high-fat-diet-induced non-alcoholic steatohepatitis, with concomitant treatment with pioglitazone[24].
+Therefore, diabetic patients who are treated with PPARγ agonist and present with chronic liver impairment have a higher susceptibility to SARS-CoV-2 infection, and possibly with more severe consequences.
+There is also evidence that the level of hepatokines is disturbed in patients with COVID-19, and these are associated with disease severity and outcomes[53].
 A relationship between hepatokines, liver steatosis and metabolic diseases, such as diabetes mellitus[54], has been suggested.
 ACE2, as a main receptor for viral entry and a modulator of inflammatory responses, is also considered a potential target for treatment strategies.
 There are only a few ACE2-related molecules (e.g. DIZE, Ang 1-7) that are tested in humans.
 Some of these molecules can, for example, reduce tissue ACE2 activity.
 Many of them have already been tested on animal models; however extensive research in humans is still needed[55].

 In patients with viral hepatis B (HBsAg-positive and hepatitis B core antibody positive patients) a higher risk of HBV reactivation with liver injury and fatal course of the COVID-19 was observed[56].
 This could be considered a secondary result of SARS-CoV-2 infection on the liver in patients with chronic hepatic disease.